sruthi-va/marketplaceApp/Tests.md

  Expected result: If the user clicks on their file (ex. buyhistoryfile), they should see Antihero-Midnights

-Test Status: Passed. // right
+Test Status: Passed.

  **Test 7:** Export to csv for customer with no purchase history

  Steps:

     (User is already logged in as a customer, and homepage is displayed, and they have bought nothing from the website) User selects "7. export buy history to csv file" User eneters file name that they want to export to {ex, buyhistoryfile}

 Expected result: GUI pop up with error message "There was a problem!"

-Test Status: Passed.  // right?
+Test Status: Passed.

 **Test 8:** Viewing statistics for customer